 An access control (AC) rule contains four elements: <subject, object, action, condition>.
 A subject is a user or a program agent, or any entity that may access objects.
 An object is a data field, a table, a procedure, an application or any entity to which access is restricted.
 An action is a simple operation (e.g. read or write) or an abstract operation (e.g. deposit or withdraw).
 An ACP may express additional conditions that must be satisfied before an access request can be granted.
 For example, in healthcare applications, the location from which the access request originates might affect the grant/deny decision.
-If an access request is from the emergency room, then the request may be granted.
-In this case, we can specify the location of the request is emergency room as a condition for the AC rule.
+If an access request is from the emergency room as a condition for the AC rule.
 In addition to the above four elements, an access control rule can have various modes (e.g., permit/deny/oblige/refrain).
 This assignment requires you to only specify allow and deny rules.
 Allow rules authorize a subject to access a particular object.
 Deny rules explicitly prohibit a subject from accessing a particular object.